arthurchipdean/react-treeviewer/README.md

 ##Another tree viewer?
 There are already multiple solutions out the for viewing hierarchical data but I found all existing libraries to be lacking in some manner.
 I wanted to be able to customize more than I could with the existing solutions.

+##Features
+* Customize expand and collapse icons
+* Add custom icons to each node
+* Expand nodes by clicking text
+* Allows to drag nodes
+* Double Click a node to expand or collapse all the children
+* Test suite with 90%+ coverage

+##Coming soon
+* Lazy loading node's children
+* Animation for expanding and collapsing nodes.
+* Live Examples

 ## Basic Usage
 ```